 - how interesting you find the class

-What might be easy for you might be hard for others, and you might find yourself getting humbled by a class most students consider quite easy, but generally averages across a large sample hold, so I recommend understanding data.
+What’s easy for you might be hard for others, and you might find yourself getting humbled by a class most students consider quite easy, but generally averages across a large sample hold, so I recommend understanding data.

 GPA